limestreetlab/historical-data-download/README.md

 - Maximum 10 simultaneous requests.

 #### Logic Overview
-- One class
-- Using only one instance to connect to TWS and perform all requests using different request identifiers (reqId)
+- One class (singleton), whose instance used to connect to TWS and perform all requests using different request identifiers (reqId)
 - EReader listens to incoming messages and pushes all messages into the queue
 - Built-in `EReader.processMsgs()` then called to pass received data and tagged reqId to relevant callback `HistoricalData()`
 - `HistoricalData` is called repeatedly for every message (data point) in a request, related callback `HistoricalDataEnd()` is called when all messages of a request are sent